This tutorial will talk through

 hypothesis testing for alpha diversity indices using the functions

-betta
+betta and betta_random.

 Disclaimer: If you have not taken a introductory statistics class or devoted serious time to learning introductory statistics, I strongly encourage you to reconsider doing so before ever quoting a p-value or doing modeling of any kind.
 An introductory statistics class will teach you valuable skills that will serve you well throughout your entire scientific career, including the use and abuse of p-values in science, how to responsibly fit models and test null hypotheses, and an appreciation for how easy it is to inflate the statistical significance of a result.
 Please equip yourself with the statistical skills and scepticism necessary to responsibly test and discuss null hypothesis significance testing.